lccc-project/lccc/xlang/docs/xlang-specification/expr.md

 7. If `T` and *type* are both vector types with the same vector size, the result is the same as converting each element of the vector according to the above rules.

+8. If the incoming value is uninit, the result is uninit

 #### Reinterpret Conversion [expr.reinterpret]

 1. Syntax: